 If your airline provides power to the seat, get a Magsafe to Airline power adapter, if needed, otherwise get an external battery so you can avoid running down the internal battery during the flight.
 Many airlines these days have in-flight entertainment and even show fairly recent movies, but it’s always nice to have your own preferred selection with you, for when you get bored.
 Also, the headphones they hand out are horrible and un-shielded, so you might want to get an airline-to-headphone adapter to use your own in-ears (two mono jack connectors to one stereo).

 Also keep in mind that an airplane seat is still a public place.
 Only watch movies that won’t traumatise a little kid next to you.
 I’d draw the line at CSI.
-That’s gory but still OK, but I won’t be watching Hannibal or Spartacus on the plain, that’d be rude.
+That’s gory but still OK, but I won’t be watching Hannibal or Spartacus on the plane, that’d be rude.

 You will have Jetlag, so don’t arrive too close to the start of the conference, leave a few days to adjust.
 What helps me is to have a flight that arrives in the evening (local time).
 Then I just force myself to stay awake during the flight (most planes serve food on the source country’s schedule, so switching to destination time right away rarely works), and am then sufficiently tired to sleep through the night and not wake up too early.
 If you are tired, don’t go to sleep in the afternoon, that’s the worst thing you can do when you’re jetlagged, you’ll just be awake all night.